What is a character encoding, and why should I care?

-Not only does inadequate encoding information spoil the readability of displayed text, but it may mean that your data cannot be found by a search, or reliably processed in a number of other ways.
+Not only does lack of character encoding information spoil the readability of displayed text, but it may mean that your data cannot be found by a search engine, or reliably processed by machines in a number of other ways.

-Basically, this means that all characters are stored in computers using a code, like the ciphers used in espionage.
-A character encoding is a key to unlock (ie. crack) the code.
-It is a set of mappings between the bytes representing numbers in the computer and characters in the coded character set.
+Basically, you can visualise this by assuming that all characters are stored in computers using a special code, like the ciphers used in espionage.
+A character encoding provides a key to unlock (ie. crack) the code.
+It is a set of mappings between the bytes in the computer and the characters in the character set.
 Without the key, the data looks like garbage.

 Unfortunately, there are many different character sets and character encodings, ie. many different ways of mapping between bytes, code points and characters.
-The following panel provides more detail for those who are interested.
+The section Additional information provides a little more detail for those who are interested.

 Most of the time, however, you will not need to know the details.
 You will just need to be sure that you consider the advice in the section How does this affect me? below.

-A font is a collection of glyph definitions, ie. definitions of shapes used to display characters.
+A font is a collection of glyph definitions, ie. definitions of the shapes used to display characters.

-Once your application has worked out what characters it is dealing with, it will then look in the font for glyphs in order to display or print those characters.
+Once your browser or app has worked out what characters it is dealing with, it will then look in the font for glyphs it can use to display or print those characters.
 (Of course, if the encoding information was wrong, it will be looking up glyphs for the wrong characters.)

-As a content author or developer, you need to choose the best character encoding for your content or data.
-Unicode encodings are often a good choice here, since you can use a single encoding to handle pretty much any character you are likely to meet.
+As a content author or developer, you should nowadays always choose the UTF-8 character encoding for your content or data.
+This Unicode encoding is a good choice because you can use a single character encoding to handle any character you are likely to need.
 This greatly simplifies things.
 Using Unicode throughout your system also removes the need to track and convert between various character encodings.

 The links below provide some further reading on these topics.

-The article Character encodings: Essential concepts is worth a read at this point, as it provides some gentle introductions to related topics, such as Unicode, UTF-8, Character sets, coded character sets, and encodings, the document character set, character escapes and the HTTP header.
+The article Character encodings: Essential concepts provides some gentle introductions to related topics, such as Unicode, UTF-8, Character sets, coded character sets, and encodings, the document character set, character escapes and the HTTP header.